 This period also matches the stage at which the baby becomes mobile and less dependent.
 When the baby crawls off from the mother, they keep the mother in view.
-The mother has become an inner secure base from which the child can venture out.
+The mother has become an inner safe haven from which the child can venture out.

-Prolonged separation during these years is a major trauma which can be exacerbated if the child cannot build a new attachment.
-The pattern and security of the child’s relationships so far have become almost ingrained in the child’s internal representation of the relationship world.
-This internal working model becomes significantly harder to change as the child grows.
+Prolonged separation during these years is a major trauma that can be exacerbated if the child cannot build a new attachment.
+The pattern of attachment and security of the child’s relationships so far have become almost ingrained in the child’s internal representation of the relationship world.
+This model becomes significantly harder to change as the child grows.

 At three years of age, the child becomes able to tolerate not seeing the mother, provided they know where she is or when she will return.
 They can now comprehend that other people are separate from themselves and have their own thoughts, perceptions, desires, and existence.
 The attachment relationship has transformed into a more complex relationship, called a partnership.
 The term “goal-corrected” underlines the flexible and planning-like nature of the relationship.

-This period is also the time when a child begins to engage in reciprocal relationships.
+This period is also the time when children begin forming reciprocal relationships.
 They can start using language to express needs and appreciate space and time.
-According to Bowlby, this is the time when a child can begin to benefit from being a part of a group regularly, i.e., attending preschool.
+This is the time when a child can begin to benefit from being a part of a group regularly, i.e., attending preschool.